-In March 1911, W. Storrs Fox was presented with some human bone after a young boy explored the furthest end of a cave situated on the side of Fin Cop hill in Monsal Dale, the entrance of which is from the rock formation known as Hob's House, or Hob Hurst Castle.
+In March 1911, W. Storrs Fox was presented with some human bone after a young boy explored the furthest end of a cave situated on the north side of Fin Cop hill, the entrance of which is from the rock formation known as Hob's House, or Hob Hurst Castle, below the north side of the hillfort (Illus.
+34).
 On a subsequent visit, at the direction of Storrs Fox, a group of boys found a skull, along with several other bones (Storrs Fox 1913, 101).
-Storrs Fox identified the skull as human, and during the course of the following few days excavated several more human bones, along with the skeletal remains of a sheep and goat (ibid.).
+Storrs Fox identified the skull as human, and during the course of the following few days recovered several more human bones, along with the skeletal remains of a sheep and goat (ibid.).
 Storrs Fox submitted the remains to Dr. A. Keith of the Royal College of Surgeons for analysis, who concluded that the skeleton was 'a child of fourteen years of age, probably a boy...the stature would have been about 5 ft' (ibid.).
-Storrs Fox suggested that the remains had been deposited when the boy ran and hid from an enemy and did not dare emerge, and he speculated that the boy was probably alive during the 1st century AD.

-Given the discoveries made in the hillfort ditch it was thought appropriate that the remains of the individual from Hob's House were tracked down for modern reassessment and with a view to obtaining a radiocarbon date on the remains.
+Given the discoveries made in the hillfort ditch it was thought appropriate that the remains of the individual from Hob's House cave were tracked down for modern reassessment and with a view to obtaining a radiocarbon date on them.
 After initial enquiries it was found that the remains of the Hob's House individual were no longer with the Royal College of Surgeons, but instead they had been passed on to the Natural History Museum.
-Arrangements were made to re-assess the remains and an application has been made to obtain a sample for radiocarbon dating.
+The bone assemblage that survives in the Natural History Museum contains fewer remains now than when it was discovered in 1911, probably as a result of the bombing of the Royal College of Surgeons in the Blitz when many remains were destroyed, or during the transfer of the remains which took place during the 1950s.